langdon/summit-2015-lab-15812/labs/chapter5.md

                 default: db_wordpress
         ...

 1. Edit the kubernetes files and replace parameter values to match the name of each parameter in the Nulecule file.

-[FIXME]
+Strings that start with `$` will be replaced by parameter names.

+            ...
+            env:
+            - name: DBUSER
+              value: $db_user
+            - name: DBPASS
+              value: $db_pass
+            - name: DBNAME
+              value: $db_name
+            ...

 1. Edit the Nulecule file metadata section.